-- ✓ Have oversight of financial planning.
+- ✓ Make sure the organisation does financial planning.
+How to spend money and how to get money.
 Everyone in an organisation needs to be involved in financial planning.
-It is the job of the Treasurer to have oversight to make sure it happens. - ✓ Have oversight of financial control.
+It is the job of the Treasurer to have oversight to make sure it happens. - ✓ Make sure the organisation has a financial control policy.
 Everyone in an organisation needs to be involved to develop rules for financial control.
-It is the job of the Treasurer to have oversight to make sure it happens and to make sure the rules are put into practice. - ✓ Be responsible for financial monitoring.
+It is the job of the Treasurer to have oversight to make sure it happens. - ✓ Be responsible for financial monitoring.
 Keep a record of income and expenses against the budget.
 Account keeping.
-Book keeping.
+Bookkeeping.
 Cash book. - ✓ Be responsible for financial reporting.
 Be ready to explain what the state of the organisation's finances are to the rest of the BOM and the members of the organisation and anyone else who wants to know.
 Klia glas.